chammaaomar/oop-design-patterns/README.factorymethod.md

 to change.
 You shouldn't blindly apply them to your entire codebase, which will lead to many abstractions, indirections, worse performance and wasting time with little payoff.

+### Factory Method

+Next up is the _factory method_ design pattern.
+This design pattern was introduced in the book in the following context: We have our very successful pizza brand, and we want to start franchising it.
+However, in order to ensure continued success, we want to assure quality by _standardizing_ the process of pizza baking, cutting, packaging and delivery, but still offering the franchisees sufficient freedom and flexibility in how they _prepare_ the pizzas, _e.g.,_ thin vs. thick crust, type of cheese ... _etc_.
+For example,a franchisee in New York would want to prepare the pizza differently than a franchisee in Chicago*.

+To design that kind of framework, we create an abstract `PizzaStore` class.
+This class standardizes the packaging and pizza delivery steps by implementing `orderPizza`.
+`orderPizza` doesn't really care about the concrete pizza types, but simply depends on the abstract `Pizza` interface. `orderPizza` gets a `Pizza` by calling the _abstract_ `createPizza` method.
+The fact that it's abstract is crucial.
+This means that we're giving each franchisee the flexibility of implementing their desired concrete pizza types, as appropriate to their region.
+However, `orderPizza` doesn't really care about any of the concrete implementation details.
+All it cares about is that it's getting a pizza.
+That's the real benefit of the factory method design pattern in this case.
+It decouples the client code `orderPizza` from the creation process, and delegates the creation to subclasses of the Abstract Base Class, giving them flexibility to handle the creation as they see fit.

+** The factory method design pattern encapsulates the creation of objects sharing an interface into an abstract method that's implemented by subclasses, giving subclasses flexibility in the implementation of object creation **

+At the end, this will be contrasted with our third factory design pattern:

+### Abstract Factory

+* I really learnt this when reading this book.
+I didn't about different American ways of making pizza.
+Check out r/pizza for some additional pizza goodness.